wpswings/points-and-rewards-for-woocommerce/readme.txt

 * Points On Referral Order Total

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE LOYALTY POINTS AND REWARDS PLUGIN == Points and Rewards for WooCommerce help merchants create a points-based loyalty program to reward customers.
+This reward system involves earning and redeeming store credits as points and discount coupons on activities performed by the customers.

 > Note:  Get [**Points and Rewards for WooCommerce Pro**](https://makewebbetter.com/product/woocommerce-points-and-rewards/?utm_source=MWB-PAR-org&utm_medium=MWB-org-page&utm_campaign=MWB-PAR-org)